エイジングと飲み頃について。

 Specialty Coffee × Aging

-What is aging?
+What is Aging?

-At THE WORD COFFEE, with our current roasting approach, we consider the best before date for light to medium roasts to be 1 week to 30 days after roasting, and for medium-dark roasts and darker, it is 2 days to 2 weeks, when stored at room temperature (as whole beans).
-(This period is the "best before date" and not the shelf life.)
+At THE WORD COFFEE, with our current roasting approach, we believe the "best before" period for room temperature storage (whole beans) is 1 week to 30 days after roasting for light to medium roasts, and 2 days to 2 weeks for medium-dark roasts and above.
+(This period is the "best before" period, not the shelf life.)

 Back to blog